hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## XoT vs ADoT

-TODO - this section needs work

 As noted earlier, there is currently no specification for encryption of connections from recursive resolvers to authoritative servers.
 Some authoritatives are experimenting with ADoT and opportunistic encryption has also been raised as a possibility; it is therefore highly likely that use of encryption by authoritative servers will evolve in the coming years.

-This raises questions in the short term with regard to TLS connection and message handling for authoritative servers.
-In particular there is likely to be a class of authoritatives that wish to use XoT in the near future with a small number of configured secondaries but that do wish to support DoT for regular queries from recursive in that same time frame.
-These servers have to potentially cope with probing and direct queries from recursives and from test servers and also potential attacks that might wish to make use of TLS to overload the server.
+This raises questions in the short term,§§ with regard to TLS connection and message handling for authoritative servers.
+In particular, there is likely to be a class of authoritatives that wish to use XoT in the near future with a small number of configured secondaries but that do wish to support DoT for regular queries from recursive in that same time frame.
+These servers have to potentially cope with probing and direct queries from recursives and from test servers, and also potential attacks that might wish to make use of TLS to overload the server.

 [@RFC5936] clearly states that non-AXFR session traffic can use an open TCP